-Over the last four years, Redgate’s annual State of Database DevOps Report has provided valuable insights into how and why DevOps is being adopted, along with the drivers for introducing it for both application and database development, and the obstacles businesses and organizations face.
+Over the last five years, Redgate’s annual State of Database DevOps Report has provided valuable insights into how and why DevOps is being adopted, along with the drivers for introducing it for both application and database development, and the obstacles businesses and organizations face.

 Importantly, with responses from developers, database specialists and IT leadership around the globe across all industry verticals, from small companies to big enterprises, it also highlights the varying challenges sector by sector.

 In the latest report, for example, 85% of Technology respondents have adopted DevOps in some form, along with 81% of those in Financial Services, but this falls to 65% in the Government sector.